 Follow us on Twitter @MassLWD

-BOSTON, MA -OCTOBER 20, 2016 --- The state's total unemployment rate dropped to 3.6 percent in September from 3.9 percent in August, marking the lowest rate since June 2001.
-Preliminary estimates show the state gained 5,100 jobs over the month, the Executive Office of Labor and Workforce Development reported Thursday.
+BOSTON, MA -- AUGUST 17, 2018 -- The state's total unemployment rate increased to 3.6 percent in July from the June rate of 3.5 percent, the Executive Office of Labor and Workforce Development announced Friday.

-The state's labor force participation rate -- the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks -- remained 65.0 percent.
-Over the year, the labor force participation rate has increased 0.3 of a percentage point compared to September 2015.
+The state's labor force participation rate - the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks - is up four-tenths of a percentage point over the month at 67.3 percent.
+Compared to July 2017, the labor force participation rate is up 1.8 percentage points.

 Labor Force Overview